Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Introduction

-If we consider polygons with holes, the difference becomes even bigger: no algorithm for computing the diameter and radius under the link distance is known, not even one that runs in exponential time.
-In comparison, polynomial-time algorithms are known both for diameter and radius under $L_1$ and Euclidean metrics.
-A summary of the best running time for each case can be found in Table~\ref{table:summary}.
+These difficulties have a clear impact in the runtime of the algorithms.
+In most metrics, the runtime changes from linear or slightly superlinear to large polynomial terms.
+The difference between the link distance and other metrics becomes even more significant: no algorithm for computing the diameter and radius under the link distance is known, not even one that runs in exponential time (or one that works for particular cases such as rectilinear polygons).
+A summary of the best running time for computing the diameter and center under different metrics can be found in Table~\ref{table:summary}.

-Although the change in metric seems minor, and one would venture that somehow the known algorithms for other metrics extend to this one, there are two major difficulties to overcome.
-First, the presence of holes in the polygonal domain removes many properties that hold for simple polygons.
-For example, a cornerstone for the algorithm that computes the radius under rectilinear link distance~\cite{DBLP:journals/comgeo/NilssonS96} is that any simple polygon whose diameter is~$D$ must have radius equal to either $\lceil D/2 \rceil$ or $\lceil D/2 \rceil+1$.
-Unfortunately, this does not hold when we consider domains with holes as illustrated in Figure~\ref{fig:diam_radius}.
-Thus, it is hard to extend the algorithms for simple polygons to general domains.

-More importantly, when considering regions with holes, it is difficult to discretize the search space.
-Indeed, it is known that the diameter and radius can be uniquely realized by points in the interior of a polygonal domain~\cite{DBLP:journals/dcg/BaeKO13}.
-The example in Figure~\ref{fig:diam-not-vertices} can be extended to the link distance by making the regions much thinner and thus preventing the possibility of using non-rectilinear ``shortcuts''.
-As is the case for link distance, there is no clear discretization of the diameter or radius under both Euclidean and $L_1$ metrics and the different algorithms known for computing the diameter and center somehow discretize the topology of the shortest paths involved~\cite{DBLP:journals/dcg/BaeKMOPW17,bko-cgcpd-15,DBLP:journals/dcg/BaeKO13,DBLP:conf/esa/Wang16}.
-For a single topology we get a small number of candidates and thus the problem shifts to efficiently searching through them.

-This brings a second difficulty: although in most metrics the topology of the path is determined by the first and last corners of the domain traversed in the shortest path, this is not true for the link distance.
-Indeed, shortest paths under this metric need not pass through corners of the polygon; if we restrict ourselves to such paths, we may get a path that uses $\Omega(n)$ more links~\cite{DBLP:journals/jocg/KostitsynaLPS17}.
-What is even worse, depending on the model of computation, the shortest path has to turn at some interior points for which it is nontrivial to have an explicit representation~\cite{DBLP:journals/comgeo/KahanS99}.

-Because of these difficulties no algorithm that can compute the exact link diameter or radius of a polygonal domain has been found.
-We emphasize that not even an exponential-time algorithm is known.
+In this paper we provide the first step towards understanding such a difficult metric.
+Similarly to the simple polygon case~\cite{DBLP:conf/cga/NilssonS91,DBLP:journals/comgeo/NilssonS96}, we start by considering the computation of both the diameter and radius under the rectilinear link distance.
+We hope that the ideas of this paper will motivate future research in solving the more difficult problem of computing the diameter and radius under the (ordinary) link distance.